christinarudolf/Time_calculator/README.md

 # Time_calculator

 Time Calculator project from freeCodeCamp.
-View full directions [here] (https://repl.it/@chrudolf/boilerplate-time-calculator-1#time_calculator.py).
+View full directions [here](https://repl.it/@chrudolf/boilerplate-time-calculator-1#time_calculator.py).

 Uses 'add_time' function to output a finish time, given a starting time and a duration as input.